JiuyingHan/Mapper-Interactive-with-geographic-analysis/README.md

 # Mapper-Interactive-with-geographic-analysis
 The original Mapper Interactive software could be found here https://github.com/MapperInteractive/MapperInteractive.

 Two additional geographic analysis modules (show point location and edge bundling) were added into Mapper Interactive to display locations of the spatial point and edge data.
+An explanation video could be found here https://www.youtube.com/watch?v=duseWYUhw1o.

 # Description
 Mapper Interactive is a tool for clustering, the added two modules are used for georeferenced data.
 After clustering using Mapper Interactive, users can use these two modules to show the locations and networks of the data points under each cluster.